HackerFoo/peg/README.md

 This is because `+` requires only two arguments on the stack.

+Another demonstration of laziness:

+    0 [1+] iterate

+This creates the infinite stack `..
+3 2 1 0`.
+Try `pop`ing a few times to see how it works.

 Branching is accomplished with the choice operator `\/`.
 Both paths are followed non-deterministically.
 Paths are terminated when a word cannot be resolved.

 Multiple definitions for a word cause the definitions to be substituted non-deterministically.
 This allows words (even built-in words) to be extended for new types.